populationgenomics/team-docs/docker_images.md

 1. **Create a Branch**

-    In the [images](https://github.com/populationgenomics/images) repository, create a new branch for your image.
+    In your local checkout of the [images](https://github.com/populationgenomics/images) repository, create a new branch for your image development work.

 2. **Set Up the New Image Directory**